 WHAT IS SCREEN PRINTING?

 Screen printing is a great process for larger order of printed t-shirts (10+) and larger designs.
 Screen-printed t-shirts wash well and can maintain the print quality for some time.
 Most printing you see in the High Street shops will have been printed this way. although digital printing has become popular for photographs on shirts recently.
+Note that this process should not be confused with heat transfer printing (or thermal prints).
+Transfer prints do not last as well and are not as good in terms of print quality.

 When screen printing, one colour at a time is applied and therefore the cost will increase with each additional colour applied.
 For each separate colour an additional screen is required, so a design with 4 colours in it will need 4 screens, this can make screen printing in many colours uneconomical if only a small run of clothing is required and digital printing might be a cheaper option.